 Chargebacks and Friendly Fraud Likely to Increase Due to COVID-19

 Why do we anticipate chargebacks and friendly fraud to spike due to the coronavirus pandemic?
 It’s quite simple.
-Just because movement is limited, doesn’t mean basic necessities are no longer needed.
+Just because the movement is limited doesn’t mean necessities are no longer needed.
 Many consumers are, for the first time, experiencing the e-commerce shopping world.
 Others are overindulging their online shopping habits as a way of fighting boredom.
 While this is beneficial to the e-commerce merchant, the spike in online sales makes it easy to “cover-up” fraudulent activity that would have otherwise been noticed in a pre-COVID-19 environment.

-It’s important also to mention; consumers typically feel it is easier to claim an issue with products bought online.
+It’s important to mention; consumers typically feel it is easier to claim an issue with products bought online.
 This is due to not being able to inspect the product before purchasing.
 An unfortunate consequence is many individuals dispute a charge even after receiving the exact product they ordered.
 This is a classic case of friendly fraud.
 In such instances, merchants have a limited capacity to fight back the consumer’s allegations.

 Keep Chargebacks in Check and Merchant Accounts Operational

 Handling chargebacks is frustrating, time-consuming, and expensive.
 It can also affect your relationship with the merchant account provider.
 To help prevent both friendly fraud and chargebacks, consider safeguarding your business with these easy to adopt steps.

 1. Use Clear and Easy to Understand Descriptors